Abdul Kader (almami): Election

-Abdul Kader Kan was inaugurated as the Almaami in 1776.
+Abdul Kader Kan was inaugurated as the Almaami in 1776, at approximately fifty years of age.
 Robinson describes a “remarkable continuity with Denyanke installations and similarities with procedures adopted in the Muslim state of Futa Jallon”: Kan was kept in seclusion for a week as sacrifices of livestock were made on his behalf.
 He was then given a turban signifying his office by a cleric who had served as an advisor to the previous regime.
 At least fifty chiefs swore an oath of loyalty to him at this ceremony.
 One source states that ceremony involved the full recitation of the Qur’an, the ‘Ishriniyyat, and the Dala'il al-Khayrat, with Kan making the clerics who recited them promise to correct him if they saw him failing to live up to the standards set by each work.
 This information comes from an account citing an earlier record that is no longer extant.